-A good understanding of physical chemistry is important to students intending to complete a major or minor study in chemistry, and it lies at the borderline with engineering.
+A good understanding of physical chemistry is important to students intending to complete a major or minor study in chemistry, and will also be valuable for students studying engineering.

 On successful completion of the course students will be able to:

-2. Developed an understanding of the breadth and concepts of physical chemistry;
+1. Explain and apply concepts of physical chemistry;

-4. Developed an understanding of the role of the chemist and chemical engineer in tasks employing physical chemistry
+2. Explain the broad role of the chemist and chemical engineer in physical chemical measurements and processes;

-7. Developed skills in procedures and instrumental methods applied in analytical and practical tasks of physical chemistry;
+4. Demonstrate procedures and methods applied in analytical, computational and practical tasks of physical chemistry;

 The course involves study of: